-The first thing that you will need to think about when undertaking any DIY plumbing and drainage are the regulations issued by your Local Authority.
-You will also need to check their rules for soakaways.
+The first thing that you will need to think about when undertaking any DIY plumbing soakaways construction or sewage work are the regulations issued by your Local Authority.

-You will have to present detailed plans for the proposed sewage work when you are changing existing drainage system or installing a new drainage system, and also need regular inspections to be undertaken to ensure that the plans are following the local building regulations during progressing each phase of the work.
+You will have to present detailed plans for the proposed drainage work when you are changing existing sewage system or installing a new sewage system, and also need regular inspections to be undertaken to ensure that the plans are following the local building regulations during progressing each phase of the work.
 However you do not require authority approval for replacement of failed joints or cracked plumbing and drains pipes.
 This may be the case with soakaways, depending on the scope of the development.

 If you hear the term ‘surface water’ in any sewage documents this basically means rain.
-In older properties this surface water can find its way into the foul water sewage system, but more generally it can also end up in a watercourse, surface water sewer or soakaways.
+In older properties this can discharged into a foul water sewage system whereas in other properties this can discharged into soakaways, a watercourse or a surface water sewer.
 The rainwater pipes in combined drainage systems empty their discharge into the foul water drains through gully traps, this prevent foul air from escaping outside creating odours.
 However with the new sewage systems, the foul and the surface water can be kept apart.
 The soakaways are not connected to the sewers.
 It is extremely important to ensure that you do not connect foul water to a surface water sewage system.
-When in doubt about the how the modern sewage system works, consult the Building Control Department before you start any work.
+When in doubt about the how the modern sewage system works, consult the Building Control Department.

 Before you begin, you will need to plan the route of the waste pipes and siting of any soakaways.
 The route should be as short and straight as possible, this will help to reduce future maintenance problems and costs.
 Also, make sure none of the pipes are laid at too steep an angle.
 A surveyor’ site level should be used to work out the fall of a drainpipe.
 A hosepipe filled with water from an established datum point can be used if you don’t have a surveyor’s site level.

 When installing your drain trench, you will need to make sure that you do not impair the stability of the building.